Last updated on September 22nd, 2022 at 02:15 pm

 3. Visit your child’s classroom and teacher.

-There’s usually an open house before the school year starts which gives you and your child a chance to meet the teacher and see the classroom.
-Seeing where they will spend their days and meeting the new teacher should calm a lot of your child’s fear of the unknown.
+There’s usually an open house before the school year starts which gives you and your child a chance to meet their new teacher and see the classroom.
+Seeing where they will spend their days and meeting the teacher should calm a lot of your child’s fear of the unknown.

 4. Go shopping!